kyma-project/istio/docs/contributor/04-10-technical-design.md

 ## Istio component uninstallation

-The default behaviour triggered on deletion of Istio Custom Resource is to uninstall all of Istio components only if there are none customer created resources present on the cluster.
-This behaviour is called `blocking` deletion strategy.
+When Istio Custom Resource is deleted, the default behavior is to uninstall all Istio components, but only if there are no customer-created resources on the cluster.
+This behavior is known as the blocking deletion strategy.

 ## Scenario: Users bring their own Istio installation